- Located close to the academic buildings, as well as the Memorial Union

 - Newly renovated traditional residence hall for first year males, completed in Fall 2017

-- Spacious rooms with high ceilings, sinks, bunk beds/medium lofts, desks and chests
+- Spacious double rooms with high ceilings, two desks and two chairs

 - Meal plan required for all residents

 - Bed and Linen Information

 Every hall has its own unique amenities and features, but all halls offer the following: printing stations, onsite mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, daily newspaper service, community kitchen, wifi, secure keyless card entrances, and a hall office where individuals can check out various games/videos/entertainment/rec equipment.

 Each hall also has a full-time hall director and student resident assistants (RAs) who support learning, facilitate community development, and are dedicated to students' security, safety and well-being.

 |Student Name||Student Name|

 |PO Box 5077||1300 Centennial Blvd|